top of page

 The Real Inspector

-The Real Inspector was a solo exhibition consisting of three large video sculptures and five paper works.
-It was highly conceptual, drawing its form from a lengthy process of underlying work on a fictional narrative revolving around a mystical substance called "G10W".
+The Real Inspector was a solo exhibition with three large video sculptures and five paper works.
+It was highly conceptual, its expression developed from an underlying fictional narrative revolving around a mystical substance called "G10W".

-The two main video sculptures consist of consumer TV-screens mounted in formation on the wall, each supplied with a vintage professional surveillance monitor.
-Partly, the project is a study of color where the works in the outer room are colorful while the work in the inner room; a collaboration with video artist Jonas Magnussen, is black and white.
-The two rooms are meant to function as a counterpoint to each other, one maximalist and one minimalist.
+The two main video sculptures consist of consumer TV-screens mounted in formation on the wall plus vintage tube monitors.
+In part the project is a study of color where the works in the outer room are colorful an bright while the work in the inner room (a collaboration with video artist Jonas Magnussen) is greyscale.
+The two rooms are meant to counterpoint to each other; one maximalist and one minimalist.

 I worked with various themes in the process, focusing mainly on questions relating to value, truth, perfectionism and counterfeiting.
-I initially had the idea of "drawing" on the wall using widescreen TVs, utilising the fact that modern TVs have become increasingly oblong.
+I initially had the idea of "drawing" on the wall using widescreen TVs, utilising the fact that modern TVs have become increasingly oblong, almost approaching a line.
 I think I was also inspired by an iteration of Brian Enos 77 Million Paintings which used four screens mounted in a formation like a sort of flower.

-Looking back at these works, I see them as a transition project for me, made at a time where composing music still was my main focus.
-I fact, the conseptual backdrop for it was actually repurposed from a conseptual record I wanted to make, so what the audience saw was in a real sense meant to be heard instead of seen.
+Looking back at these works, I see them as a transition project for me, made at a time when composing music still was my main focus.
+I fact, the thematic backdrop was repurposed from a conceptual record I wanted to make, so what the audience saw was literally meant to be heard instead of seen.

 bottom of page